2011 Norway attacks: Arming in Norway and through the Internet

 Originally, Breivik intended to try to obtain weapons in Germany or Serbia if his mission in Prague failed.
 The Czech disappointment led him to procure his weapons through legal channels.
 He decided to obtain a semi-automatic rifle and a Glock pistol legally in Norway, noting that he had a "clean criminal record, hunting license, and two guns (a Benelli Nova 12 gauge pump-action shotgun and a Weatherby Vanguard .308 bolt-action rifle) already for seven years", and that obtaining the guns legally should therefore not be a problem.

-Upon returning to Norway, Breivik obtained a legal permit for a .223-caliber Ruger Mini-14 semi-automatic carbine, ostensibly for the purpose of hunting deer.
+Upon returning to Norway, Breivik originally wanted to purchase a 7.62×39mm Ruger Mini-30 semi-automatic carbine, because it fires the intermediate cartridge, identical to the calibre used by the AK-47 rifle.
+However, he encountered a strict legal and administrative hurdle; he already owned a .308 calibre bolt-action rifle.
+In his writing, he showed a fundamental misunderstanding of firearms ballistics, mistakenly believing that the 7.62×39mm and .308 Winchester were identical calibres and because Norwegian gun laws required strict justification for owning multiple firearms of the same calibre, he panicked.
+He feared that applying for a Ruger Mini-30 would look redundant on his paperwork.
+He worried that meticulous police clerks would spot the overlapping "caliber" sizes, reject his application, and subject him to a deeper background investigation that could unravel his entire plot.
+To guarantee his application sailed through without raising red flags, Breivik obtained a legal permit for a .223-calibre Ruger Mini-14 semi-automatic carbine, ostensibly for the purpose of hunting deer.
 He bought it in late 2010 for €1,400.
-He wanted to purchase a 7.62×39mm Ruger Mini-30 semi-automatic carbine, but decided for unknown reasons to buy the Mini-14.
+Despite losing his initial calibre preference, Breivik was satisfied with the pivot.
+He noted in his manifesto that the semi-automatic Mini-14 was the most "army-like" legal rifle he could successfully obtain under Norway's strict civilian firearm laws.

 Getting a permit for the pistol proved more difficult, as he had to demonstrate regular attendance at a sport shooting club.
 He also bought 10 30-round magazines for the rifle from a United States supplier, and six magazines for the pistol (including four 30-round magazines) in Norway.
 From November 2010 to January 2011 he went through 15 training sessions at the Oslo Pistol Club, and by mid-January his application to purchase a Glock pistol was approved.

 Breivik claimed in his manifesto that he bought 300 g of sodium nitrate from a Polish shop for €10.
 The Polish ABW interviewed the company owner on 24 July 2011.
 Breivik's Polish purchases initially led to him being placed on the watch list of the Norwegian intelligence, which did not act because they did not believe his actions were relevant to their terror concerns.

 He had also planned a last religious service (in Frogner Church, Oslo) before the attack.